oleg-p/copyRecord/README.md

 copyRecord
 ==========

 Extension for yii.
-Copy the record in CGridView.
+Copy the current record in CGridView according to certain rules.

 ## Requirements ##